adityadhimaann/channel-service/README.md

 # 📡 Channel Service (Mock Delivery Gateway)

 This is the **Channel Service** component for the Roast & Co.
-AI-Native CRM.
+AI-Native CRM - https://roastco-campaign-crew.vercel.app

 ## 🌟 What is this?
 In the real world, CRMs do not physically deliver text messages or emails themselves.
 They hand the messages off to dedicated Delivery Gateways (like Twilio, SendGrid, or AWS SES).